ebdrup/json-schema-benchmark/reports/revalidator.md

 `ECMA 262 \d matches ascii digits only, NKO DIGIT ZERO (as \u escape) does not match`|Expected result: `false` but validator returned: `true`
 `ECMA 262 \D matches everything but ascii digits, ASCII zero does not match`|Expected result: `false` but validator returned: `true`
 `ECMA 262 \w matches ascii letters only, latin-1 e-acute does not match (unlike e.g. Python)`|Expected result: `false` but validator returned: `true`
-`ECMA 262 \w matches everything but ascii letters, ASCII 'a' does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \W matches everything but ascii letters, ASCII 'a' does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \s matches whitespace, Non-whitespace control does not match`|Expected result: `false` but validator returned: `true`
-`ECMA 262 \S matches everything but ascii whitespace, ASCII space does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \s matches whitespace, Non-whitespace does not match`|Expected result: `false` but validator returned: `true` `ECMA 262 \S matches everything but whitespace, ASCII space does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, Character tabulation does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, Line tabulation does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, Form feed does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, latin-1 non-breaking-space does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, zero-width whitespace does not match`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, line feed does not match (line terminator)`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, paragraph separator does not match (line terminator)`|Expected result: `false` but validator returned: `true`
+`ECMA 262 \S matches everything but whitespace, EM SPACE does not match (Space_Separator)`|Expected result: `false` but validator returned: `true`
 `validation of date-time strings, a invalid day in date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, an invalid offset in date-time string`|Expected result: `false` but validator returned: `true`
 `validation of date-time strings, an invalid date-time string`|Expected result: `false` but validator returned: `true` `validation of date-time strings, only RFC3339 not all of ISO 8601 are valid`|Expected result: `false` but validator returned: `true`
+`validation of e-mail addresses, an invalid e-mail address`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, dot before local part is not valid`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, dot after local part is not valid`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, two subsequent dots inside local part are not valid`|Expected result: `false` but validator returned: `true`
+`validation of host names, a host name starting with an illegal character`|Expected result: `false` but validator returned: `true`
-`validation of URIs, an invalid protocol-relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `validation of e-mail addresses, an invalid e-mail address`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with too many components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with out-of-range values`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address without 4 components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, an IPv6 address with out-of-range values`|Expected result: `false` but validator returned: `true`
+`validation of host names, a host name containing illegal characters`|Expected result: `false` but validator returned: `true` `validation of host names, a host name with a component too long`|Expected result: `false` but validator returned: `true` `validation of host names, starts with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, ends with hyphen`|Expected result: `false` but validator returned: `true` `validation of host names, starts with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, ends with underscore`|Expected result: `false` but validator returned: `true` `validation of host names, contains underscore`|Expected result: `false` but validator returned: `true` `validation of host names, exceeds maximum label length`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with too many components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address with out-of-range values`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address without 4 components`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer`|Expected result: `false` but validator returned: `true` `validation of IP addresses, an IP address as an integer (decimal)`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, an IPv6 address with out-of-range values`|Expected result: `false` but validator returned: `true`
 `validation of IPv6 addresses, an IPv6 address with too many components`|Expected result: `false` but validator returned: `true`
 `validation of IPv6 addresses, an IPv6 address containing illegal characters`|Expected result: `false` but validator returned: `true`
+`validation of IPv6 addresses, two sets of double colons is invalid`|Expected result: `false` but validator returned: `true` `validation of IPv6 addresses, mixed format with ipv4 section with octet out of range`|Expected result: `false` but validator returned: `true`
-`validation of host names, a host name starting with an illegal character`|Expected result: `false` but validator returned: `true`
+`validation of IPv6 addresses, mixed format with ipv4 section with a hex octet`|Expected result: `false` but validator returned: `true`
-`validation of host names, a host name containing illegal characters`|Expected result: `false` but validator returned: `true` `validation of host names, a host name with a component too long`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match two`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one ASCII`|Expected result: `false` but validator returned: `true`
+`validation of URIs, an invalid protocol-relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid relative URI Reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI though valid URI reference`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces`|Expected result: `false` but validator returned: `true` `validation of URIs, an invalid URI with spaces and missing scheme`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match two`|Expected result: `false` but validator returned: `true` `Proper UTF-16 surrogate pair handling: pattern, doesn't match one ASCII`|Expected result: `false` but validator returned: `true`